-If you’ve spent any amount of time on social media these past six months, you know all too well that our world is in a state of unrest.
+If you’ve spent any amount of time on social media, you know all too well that our world is in a state of unrest.
 With lockdowns, mandates, protests, riots… we have all come face to face with how politics can shape our lives for better or for worse.
 Even my children have become part of the conversation at home, as it’s becoming increasingly difficult to shield them from the negativity going on in the world.
 How are we as Christians supposed to cope when faith and politics collide?
 Does the Bible provide answers as to how to handle a world driven by misinformation and political chaos?

 *This post contains affiliate links.
 Click here to read my full disclosure policy.